afterit/flaskstarter/README.md

 A Flask project start-up CLI to create modular ready projects.

 Flaskstarter assumes you know about Flask microframework and its mechanics in a begginer level.
-It can be really helpfull if you are still using monolithic aproach, and needs to start using a modular architecture.
+It can be really helpful if you are still using monolithic aproach, and needs to start using a modular architecture.

 It also assumes you are using Python 3.6+.

+> Flaskstarter recommends the use of a python virtual environment for project
+> to work safely and isolated from your systems binnaries.
+Activate it before
+> the next steps.

 To install flaskstarter use the usual:

 `pip install flaskstarter`

+To see its version:

+`flaskstarter --version`

 To see its help:

 `flaskstarter --help`

-To start a project:
+To start a project, create its folder and:

+`flaskstarter init main_module_name`

+If you do want to use the same project's root folder as main module name:

-`flaskstarter init project_name`
+`flaskstarter init .`

 To see init's help:

 `flaskstarter init --help`

-Now, after project creation, you can enter on its directory and make full use of manage.py, a script with a CLI that may help you to automate some tasks inside project tree.
+Now, after project creation, you can  make full use of manage.py, a script with a CLI that may help you to automate some tasks inside project tree.

 By now you can create a blueprint structure by typing the bellow on project root: